hellmake/CAST-Highlight-Workshop/content/2_Setup/25_Scan_Code.md

 The summary of the scan is displayed, and by clicking on ***Save*** we're prompted to choose a location to store the scan's results.
 The resulting .zip file will be located there.
 ![Result File](/images/Scan-6.png)

-You can go back to the start and repeat the process with the second application, after which you should have two *HighlightResult...zip* files.
+You can go back to the start and repeat the process with the second application, after which you should have two *HighlightResult.MM_DD_YYYY_HH_MI.zip* files.

 ### Onto the upload
 All we have left to do is send our results to the SaaS portal...